bparanj/crystal/electronics/components/thyristor.md

 Thyristors are widely used in industrial and consumer applications requiring reliable, high-power control, and are essential for efficient and precise power management in electronics.

-Thyristors solve several critical problems in power electronics and control systems:
+Thyristors solve several problems in power electronics and control systems:

 1. Power Control Problems:
    - Enables high-power switching with minimal control power